The Families of Mushrooms and Toadstools Represented in the British Isles |

 References • Citation • Contacts, conditions of use, contributions

-These descriptions were generated from a DELTA database (Dallwitz 1980; Dallwitz, Paine, and Zurcher 1993).
-The bold parts are diagnostic descriptions, generated with the aid of Intkey (Dallwitz et al. 1993).
-They distinguish each taxon in at least one respect from the other taxa.
+The bold parts in the descriptions are diagnostic descriptions, generated with the aid of Intkey (Dallwitz, Paine, and Zurcher 1995, 2000).
+They distinguish most taxa in at least one respect from the other taxa.

 • Agaricaceae • Albatrellaceae • Anthina • Ascobolaceae • Ascodesmidaceae • Atheliaceae • Auriculariaceae • Auriscalpiaceae